 1. It keeps you satisfied

 Protein can work effectively to regulate the appetite, increase satiety and encourage significant weight loss, if that is your goal.
 When attempting to keep total calories down during dieting, protein supplementation can help to keep total food volume down but still provide support directly to the muscles, liver and immune system, which are critical to optimising body composition.
 For weight loss it is recommended you get between 80 – 120 g of protein per day to aid satiety and repair.
-See my recipe for Body Shaping Smoothie.

 2. It’s has a thermogenic effect